Samir-86/Portfolio/README.md

 # Hello, IT World! 👋
-I'm using Python, HTML5, CSS3, Javascript and SQL to build web applications.
+I'm a developer loving using Python for :
+     - data science using numpy, pandas and matplotlib,

+     - building web applications with Flask, Django, .NET and Java EE.

 I love working with
 <p>